Is Motivation or Discipline More Successful in Reaching Goals?

 Discipline can be defined as “the ability to do what you should be doing when the alternatives seem more enjoyable.”
 Discipline is the ability to make the tough choices, to sacrifice in the short-term, in order to reap long-term rewards.
 Even short-term goals take some time to come to fruition; discipline, in the simplest sense, is the ability to stay the course and make consistent progress towards those goals.

 Discipline and habit are very closely related.
 The problem with habits is that they can be both positive and negative.
 There are plenty of bad habits, including addiction, laziness, and other self-destructive behaviors.
 Habits, both good and bad, take time to develop.
 Discipline is required to build good habits; the ability to repeatedly do what you need to be doing, over time, will help cultivate these habits and lead to long-term success with your goals.

-When I work with clients on goal-setting, the most important part of the process is helping them define their daily task list.
-This list is referred to in some contexts as a series of “micro goals” that are directly related to your larger goals.
+When working on goal-setting, the most important part of the process is to define your daily task list.
+This list is referred to in some contexts as a series of “micro-goals” that are directly related to your larger goals.
 These are things that you do not simply accomplish once and check off.
 Your daily task list, as you can imagine, is a series of things you must do every single day in order to succeed in accomplishing your bigger goals.